bedtimelabs/IPsatoshi/README.md

 	https://github.com/ipvm-wg
 	https://github.com/bacalhau-project

 6. **UCAN + Channel Payments:** UCAN (User-Controlled Authorization Networks) is a protocol for decentralized identity and access control.
 It could allow users to control who can access their data and what they can do with it.
-In the IPsatoshi layer, UCAN/IPLD channel payments could be used to facilitate microtransactions and to incentivize the provision of services as well as allow for Bitcoin scale and remain accessible into the future. https://github.com/ucan-wg
+In the IPsatoshi layer, UCAN/IPLD channel payments could be used to facilitate microtransactions and to incentivize the provision of services as well as allow for Bitcoin scale and remain accessible into the future.
+UCAN's will be able to interact with delegate-aware blockchains such as the IPsatoshi subnet. https://github.com/ucan-wg

 7. **Decentralized Identifiers (DIDs):** DIDs are a new type of identifier that enables verifiable, decentralized digital identity.
 They could be used in the IPsatoshi layer to provide a secure and privacy-preserving mechanism for users to create and manage their digital identities.
 DIDs could be used to route channel payments and manage isolated user services.